-While the city’s most recent “top employers” list tends to favor healthcare companies and hospitals, Indianapolis has a large array of very large employers who cover a wide range of industries.
-Here are some of largest, and most influential employers:
+While the city’s most recent “top employers” list tends to favor health care companies and hospitals, Indianapolis has a large array of very large employers who cover a wide range of industries.
+Here are some of the largest, and most influential employers:

 Eli Lilly & Co – Eli Lilly is truly a home-grown success story in Indianapolis.
 Started in 1876 with a mission to make true medicines that transcended the “snake oil” of its time, Eli Lilly is now one of the world’s pre-eminent pharma companies, employing 41,000 people worldwide selling products in 120 countries.
 The company employs 11,000 people in Indianapolis alone, with an average salary and benefits of around $160,395.

 Allison Transmission – Allison Transmission is the world’s largest manufacturer of commercial duty automatic transmissions and hybrid propulsion systems– the kind often used in everything from tractor trailers, to garbage trucks, fire trucks and much more.
 The company has been in town since its founding in 1915 and employs 2,700 employees worldwide.

 Rolls-Royce Corp – If you think Rolls Royce is just a luxury carmaker, think again.
 Downtown Indianapolis is the home of the company’s headquarters and much of its manufacturing of jet engines for commercial and defense markets.
 It also makes reciprocating engines and systems for the marine, distributed energy, oil, gas, and rail industries, as well as instrumentation for the nuclear civil power stations and nuclear